hfinkel/lfort/docs/UsersManual.rst

    and ranges that indicate the important locations [:ref:`-fcaret-diagnostics <opt_fcaret-diagnostics>`].
 #.
 "FixIt" information, which is a concise explanation of how to fix the
-   problem (when Clang is certain it knows) [:ref:`-fdiagnostics-fixit-info <opt_fdiagnostics-fixit-info>`].
+   problem (when LFort is certain it knows) [:ref:`-fdiagnostics-fixit-info <opt_fdiagnostics-fixit-info>`].
 #.
 A machine-parsable representation of the ranges involved (off by
    default)